jasongoodwin/authentikat-jwt/README.md

     }

 That will leave you with an Option[JValue]
-Now you can work with the jvalue as described in the json4s documentation here: https://github.com/json4s/json4s It's similar to the native scala xml parsing.
+Now you can work with the JValue as described in the json4s documentation here: https://github.com/json4s/json4s It's similar to the native scala xml parsing.

-    scala> scala> (claims.get \ "Hey").values == "foo"
+    scala> (claims.get \ "Hey").values == "foo"
            res13: Boolean = true

 Contributing